Subject: Stress Relieving Spokes

 From: Jobst Brandt

 Date: November 29, 1999

-It appears that the process of stress relieving is obscure to many if not most people, because after seeming to have made it clear, comments like the above surface.
+It appears that the process of stress-relieving is obscure to many if not most people, because after seeming to have made it clear, comments still surface.
 Spokes are cold formed from wire that is (at least DT) as hard and work hardened as it can become.
 Tensioning does not further harden spokes, there being no plastic deformation.
-Besides, wire ductility is important in both forming spokes and in use.
+Besides, wire ductility is important both in forming spokes and in use.

-Threads, head, and elbow, contain metal that was plastically deformed (beyond yield) as well as metal that was elastically deformed, each having elastic memory.
-In these transitions, parts that yielded and ones that did not conflict, each wanting to return to or stay in a different shape.
+Threads, head, and elbow contain metal that was plastically deformed (beyond yield) as well as metal that was elastically deformed, each having elastic memory.
+In these transitions, parts that yielded and ones that did not are in conflict, each wanting to return to or stay in a different shape.
 This is why a spoke bent by hand springs back only partially when released.

 Stress relieving with a light grasp of spoke pairs is worthless, as is bouncing the wheel or bending it in a partially opened drawer.
 Pressing axially on the hub, while supporting the rim, requires a force larger than is manually possible but is effective for spoking machines (except the left side rear spokes that would collapse the rim).
 Another not recommend method, is laying the wheel on the floor and walking on it with tennis shoes, carefully stepping on each pair of crossed spokes.
 The method works but bends the rim and is difficult to control.

 It is STRESS RELIEVING!
 Even though people insist on calling it pre-stressing or seating-in.
 The wheel is already prestressed when tensioned.

 More Articles by Jobst Brandt

 Next: Tied and Soldered Wheels